datamade/how-to/ci/research/recommendation-of-adoption.md

 Based on our research, we recommend adopting GitHub Actions as our CI service of choice for **apps deployed on Heroku and Netlify**.

-For apps deployed on our legacy AWS EC2 infrastructure, we recommend sticking with Travis CI until a well-supported Action for working with CodeDeploy becomes available.
+~For apps deployed on our legacy AWS EC2 infrastructure, we recommend sticking with Travis CI until a well-supported Action for working with CodeDeploy becomes available.~

+**Note:** We originally recommended continued use of Travis CI for apps deployed on legacy AWS EC2 infrastructure, however Travis CI [recently deprioritized open source builds](https://blog.travis-ci.com/2020-11-02-travis-ci-new-billing), leading to build times on the order of hours or days.
+We now recommend migrating legacy applications under continued development from Travis CI to GitHub Actions.
+See [Amendment 1](amendment-1.md) for further research, and [our documentation on GitHub Actions](../github-actions.md) for examples and starter code.

 The following document records our recommended path forward for adopting GitHub Actions.